Sharelyst/Sharelyst/README.md

 # SplitTab
-Main repository that contains all the documentation and source code for split tab
+Main repository that contains all the documentation and source code for Sharelyst.